vl35c/azalea/README.md

 stock-sim is a stock market simulation
 \
 \
-by Lewis Vick and Callum Lowden
+by Lewis Vick, Kris McDade and Callum Lowden